JVL725/GoKart-Manufacturing---Indian-Karting-Race-2025/README.md

 ## Material Selection Rationale

-Several materials were evaluated based on strength, ductility, weldability, availability, and cost:
+Several materials were evaluated based on strength, ductility, weldability, availability, and cost.
+The selection of material was done keeping in mind design constraints like the composition of material, final weight of chassis and dimension restraints and also keeping in mind the price limitations.

 | Material  | Yield Strength (MPa) | Weldability | Cost   | Notes                             |
 | --------- | -------------------- | ----------- | ------ | --------------------------------- |